 There’s never been a better time to be a streamer, and mobile is no exception.
 Audience sizes and hours watched continue to rise, but that begs the question, how do you stand out and make your stream unique as a mobile streamer?
 In this article, we’ll break down some tips to gain viewers and keep them coming back.

 Before you can grow your channel, you need to set up your stream.
 On mobile, this process is especially easy.
-Like Streamlabs OBS but for your mobile device, our app lets you go live in minutes with all the widgets from Streamlabs like the alert box, chat box, and recent events.
+Like Streamlabs Desktop but for your mobile device, our app lets you go live in minutes with all the widgets from Streamlabs like the alert box, chat box, and recent events.
 Download it here on the App Store and here on the Play Store.